"The Paradox of a Wound That Never Heals": Polina Shcherbyna on Pain and Healing in Painting

 At times, these contrasts were accentuated by the extensive use of black, which often created a dense background for a bodily form levitating in the center of the composition — or, conversely, by unexpected cuts where the figure extends beyond the edge of the canvas.
 In these formal combinations, the dynamics of the body’s destruction and deformation acquire a sensual beauty.
 Another distinctive feature of my works has always been the intentionally unpainted areas of unprimed linen within the image, creating a glowing effect from the layers of gelatin on the canvas.

-Already by 2016–2018, my paintings were beginning to reflect a view on modernity — destruction both in visual language and in technique, where the image at times resembles a damaged fresco.
+Already in 2016–2018, my works revealed a view of contemporaneity — a kind of destruction both in the visual code and its meanings, as well as in the technical methods themselves, where the image at times resembles a defaced fresco.
 The imagery in my painting back then already carried an existential-poetic aura and a political dimension in the depiction of the body, raising profound questions about humanity’s coexistence within darkness.
 Although my work wasn’t particularly visible at that time — since I rarely exhibited in Kyiv — those who visited my studio could see it and, in some way, draw inspiration from it.

 Throughout my journey, the central theme — the one that connects all the meanings growing from it — has always been, and remains, corporeality and the body as a metaphor.
 Through it, I explore and reveal my perspective on the challenges of the contemporary world, drawing both on personal and collective experiences within the current context and through references to historical events.